 Private key storage on cryptographic module

-All private keys will be generated and stored on dedicated cryptographic modules.
+All private keys will be generated and stored by dedicated cryptographic modules.

 Within the PKI environment in general, private keys are either stored encrypted, stored protected by a password, or stored password protected in hardware (such as an HSM, USB token, or smart card).
-The CA signing key stored in the HSM is in plaintext.
-Signing keys on harwdare tokens are also in plaintext.

-The private keys are stored in a protected secure facility and only accessible within the cryptographic module.
+The private keys are stored in a protected secure facility and only accessible with the cryptographic module.

 Method of activating private key